-Unless you are taking a year off or really need some quick cash, going straight into the workforce is the least recommended option.
+Unless you are taking a year off or really need some quick cash, going straight into jobs after high school graduation is the least recommended option.

 High academic achievers will excel in university, while practical workers who learn through experience will thrive in an apprenticeship.
 TAFE is a flexible in-between which can also bridge into university.
-There aren’t many other excuses to go straight into work.
+There aren’t many other excuses to go straight into work after graduation.

 Remember that the unemployment rate for workers who completed only Year 12 study is 6.4%.
-Without appropriate qualifications, you will likely only be hired for low-skill, minimal training, and low-wage jobs.
+Without appropriate qualifications, you will likely only be hired for low-skill, minimal training, and low-wage jobs after high school graduation.